w-okada/voice-changer/README.md

 #### For AMD/Intel/CPU users

+> NOTE: For AMD users, the recommended driver version is `24.6.1` or later.

 1. Download the `voice-changer-windows-amd64-dml.zip` ZIP file.

 1. Right-click the ZIP file.
 In the opened action menu select **7-Zip** > **Extract to "voice-changer-windows-amd64-dml\\"**.

 #### For Nvidia users

-1. Make sure your Nvidia driver version is `>=528.33`.
+1. Make sure your Nvidia driver version is `528.33` or later.
 [Click here](https://www.nvidia.com/en-gb/drivers/drivers-faq) to learn how to check your driver version.

 1. Download the `voice-changer-windows-amd64-cuda.zip.001` and `voice-changer-windows-amd64-cuda.zip.002` ZIP files and place them in the same folder.